SpareCores/resource-tracker/README.md

 argument, and can use different intervals for sampling via the `interval` argument.

-The `PidTracker` class tracks resource usage of a running process and optionally all its children (recursively), in a similar manner, although somewhat limited in functionality, as e.g. `nvidia-smi pmon` can only track up-to 4 GPUs, and network traffic monitoring is not available.
+The `PidTracker` class tracks resource usage of a running process (defaults to the current process) and optionally all its children (recursively), in a similar manner, although somewhat limited in functionality, as e.g. `nvidia-smi pmon` can only track up-to 4 GPUs, and network traffic monitoring is not available.

 Helper functions are also provided, e.g. `get_pid_stats` and `get_system_stats`
 from both the `tracker_procfs` and `tracker_psutil` modules, which are used